L30nardoSV/AutoDock-FPGA/README.md

 ### DevCloud

-Execute the following commands on a head node (not compute note!):
+Execute the following commands on a login node (not compute note!):

 ```
 cd adfpga